 Litigation generally involves disputes that are formally submitted to a Court alleging a wrong committed by one party against another.
 They vary in complexity and emotion from real estate issues to issues concerning the family.
-Eberhard, Weimer, Clouse, & Glick’s insurance defense and personal injury litigation has proved the perfect training ground for civil litigation for all types such as: property line disputes, construction contracts, divorces, or contested adoptions.
+Eberhard, Weimer, Clouse, & Glick’s personal injury litigation has proved the perfect training ground for civil litigation for all types such as: property line disputes, construction contracts, divorces, or contested adoptions.
 The attorneys of Eberhard, Weimer, Clouse, & Glick have experience in matters of litigation that benefits a large variety of clients and claims requiring the intervention of a Court.

 Criminal law involves charges which are brought against a person, for an action which has been classified as a crime.
 These crimes are further broken down into two categories and are classified as either a misdemeanor or a felony.
 Felonies may be punishable by a fine, community service, probation and in many cases jail time.
 Felonies are a more serious offense than a misdemeanor and are punishable by imprisonment exceeding one (1) year whereas misdemeanors are punishable by fines and imprisonment of up to one (1) year.

 The charges in criminal law are initiated by a prosecutor on behalf of the state, and not by the victim or police.
 In a criminal case, the prosecutor must prove beyond a reasonable doubt that a defendant is guilty of the crime charged.

 Family Law is an area of law that deals with family relations.
 Divorces, child custody and visitation matters, child support, spousal support, adoptions, grandparent rights, guardianship, and prenuptial agreements are all areas of family law.
 Family law can also involve issues of paternity and domestic violence matters.
 The attorneys at Eberhard, Weimer, Clouse, & Glick have the experience to provide effective legal representations in nearly all facets of family law.